napari/napari.github.io/applications/annotate_points.md

 # annotating videos with napari

-In this tutorial, we will use napari to make a simple GUI application for annotating points in videos.
-This GUI could be useful for making annotations required to train algorithms for markless tracking of animals (e.g., DeepLabCut).
+In this tutorial, we will use napari (requires version 0.3.2 or greater) to make a simple GUI application for annotating points in videos.
+This GUI could be useful for making annotations required to train algorithms for markless tracking of animals (e.g., [DeepLabCut](http://www.mousemotorlab.org/deeplabcut)).
 In this tutorial, we will cover creating and interacting with a Points layer with properties (i.e., labels for the points), connecting custom UI elements to events, and creating custom keybindings.

 At the end of this tutorial, we will have created a GUI for annotating points in videos that we can simply call by: